pachyderm/pachyderm/doc/pachctl/pachctl_glob-file.md

 ## ./pachctl glob-file

 Return files that match a glob pattern in a commit.

+**Note**: When working with glob patterns it's recommended that you wrap your pattern in quotes to eliminate any issues with your shell interpreting your input as an expression.
+For example, `pachctl glob-file foo master /*` might throw an error, where `pachctl glob-file foo master "/*"` will not.

 ### Synopsis